okayama1/GitKraken-example/README.md

 GitKraken example

-This is an example to learn GitKraken
+This is an example to learn GitKraken.
+Now I am working in my new local branch